Why should you be a compliant remote employer? 5 critical reasons to avoid legal risks

 Read Time

 In the words of Mr D’s solicitor, Marc Powell-Smith, “the total of these requests was high and constituted an unforeseen expense for his American employer.”
-The fact that an ocean divided the two countries didn’t save the American company from the stringent French labour law.
+This highlights how local employment frameworks can apply based on where work is carried out, regardless of where a company is based.

 When you work with people in different jurisdictions, your liability extends beyond just the country your company is based in and extends to the remote worker's country as well.
 This multiplies the risks of fines or lawsuites you face as an employer.